codefellows-seattle-javascript-401d19/36-full-stack-crud/lab-jeff/frontend/README.md

-# Codefellows javascript 401 lab 31 - REACT Redux - Categories
+# Codefellows javascript 401 lab 36 - REACT Redux - Crud

 ## Purpose

-Learn to use React with Redux by creating an API which allows a user to create an expense category with a name and budget.
-Within an expense category, the user can create expense items.
+Learn to use React with Redux by creating an API which allows a user to create a school with a name and city.
 All the items are displayed in a list.
 Each item has a button that allows the user to delete it.
 Doubleclicking an item allows the user to edit it.

-## To use
+## To use front end

+From within the frontend folder:
 Install dependencies:
 `npm install`
 Run webpack dev server:
 `npm run watch`
 Open your browser at localhost:8080.

+## To use the back end

+From within the backend folder:
+Install dependencies:
+`npm install`
+`npm run dbon`
+`npm run start`
-Type a name for your category into the name box.
-Enter a budget for your item into the $0.00 box.
-Click Create Category.
+Type a name for your school into the name box.
+Enter a city for your school into the city box.
+Click Create School.

-Within the expense, type a name for an individual expense.
-Enter the amount of the expense.
-Click Create Expense.

 Each item will be added to a list below the entry form.
 Click the delete button to delete an item.
 Doubleclick an item to edit it.

 ## Dependencies